JBoulic/JBoulic.github.io/cube/README.md

 ### TODO

+Bugs:
+- Edges data is a mess, clean it up
 BLD practice mode:
-- Implement random letter-pair/algorithm selection
 - Implement mobile version: click to select random letter pair, click to show the solution
-- Remove letter pair words for twists and flips
 - Remove processed alg line
+- Improve UI: Letter pair word bigger and at the top
 - Improve visuals?
+- Remove letter pair words for twists and flips
+- For corner twists, only color white sticker
 Solving mode:
 - Implement timer
 - Save best times